lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 sudo docker-compose exec -T cme-ctc-web python manage.py shell < dev_scripts/populate_provider.py sudo docker-compose stop
 ```
 in the directory above `dev_scripts`.
-You can run it on Windows via git bash if you remove the `sudo` commands.
+You can run it on Windows via git bash if you remove the `sudo` at the start of the commands.
+Even with removal of the `sudo` at the start of the comamnds, this will not work in Powershell.

 ### Running on manual replication
 Again, **NEVER run this script on production, it creates a blatantly insecure provider account with password "password".**